Skip to content

 • You want effective polarized running sunglasses without overthinking it

-• Budget matters — you'd rather spend on shoes and replace sunglasses cheaply
+• Budget matters and you'd rather spend on shoes and replace sunglasses cheaply

 • You run primarily on roads in consistent lighting conditions